+In this post, we’ll install macOS Catalina on VMware on Windows PC.
+For this procedure, we’ll also need VMware Unlocker Patch Tool for macOS or macOS VMware Unlocker Patch Tool, so we’ve provided this and also installed it in this tutorial.
 In a significant event of Apple’s yearly developer conference which started yesterday, the keynote was chock-full of announcements, demos, and some super mind-blowing tech.
 From killing iTunes to iPadOS, here’s some of the best stuff that came out at WWDC 2019 so far.
+In this post, we’ll install macOS Catalina on VMware on Windows PC.
+We’ll do with macOS Catalina Unlocker for VMware or VMware Unlocker for macOS Workstation and Player.
+Here’s how to do it.

 That’s just a small number of things that were announced and shown yesterday, but expanding those, there are some more.
 While there’s a lot of new stuff to talk about but first the important stuff: Of all the things announced yesterday, by far the coolest update to Mac is the next version of macOS, which was introduced on the stage is macOS Catilina.